Common ISO 9001:2015 Non-conformances

-ISO 9001:2008 officially expired on September 14th, 2018, so every organization should already be transitioned to ISO 9001:2015. it is common for organizations to require several rounds of audits to get used to the new requirements.
+ISO 9001:2008 officially expired on September 14th, 2018, so every organization should already be transitioned to ISO 9001:2015.
+If your organization has not yet transitioned, keep in mind that it is common for organizations to require several rounds of audits to get used to the new requirements.

 The biggest changes moving from ISO 9001:2008 to ISO 9001:2015 are as follows: